jcurry/ZenPacks.skills1st.LDAPMonitoring/README.rst

    * /Status/LDAPMonitor/Replication_Files

 The repllication events are NOT self-clearing.
-To prevent self-clearing, each event has the following transform to chenge the clearing fingerprint and set severity to Info:
+To prevent self-clearing, each event has the following transform to change the clearing fingerprint and set severity to Info:

 # Need to prevent automatic clearing mechanism for these events